 I get asked all the time about how to lighten a dark brown leather sofa or how to modernize it.
 My best tip for you is if your sofa is dark brown, or grey then your other pieces in your space need to be light.
 It would help if you had good contrast.
 Start by adding lighter cream or white pillow, throws, curtains, and even a light rug under your sofa to keep the space from feeling dark.
 If you have dark furniture, I would also lighten your wall color.
 This rule goes in the opposite direction too.
 If you have lighter furniture, you can add darker pieces to it and around it, and it will look fabulous.

 Here is a quick example of how I use rugs to ground my living room.

 When you’re purchasing a rug, I like to keep mine neutral.
 Personally, I wouldn’t say I like a busy rug.
 I feel like it limits me from changing out my decor items, and I really want a neutral base so I can mix it up as much as I want.
-If you follow me on Instagram, you know that I like to mix my decor up.
-I feel as if almost every month!
+If you follow me on Instagram, you know that I like to mix my decor up!
 I had a heavily designed rug that would make it harder for me to do.
 I would, however, have a bold print or fun rug in my bedroom, Kid’s rooms, or outside on my patio.
 Those places don’t get redesigned as much, and they are also a place where fun or boldly printed rugs could really define the look of the space!